 Device fingerprinting is a crucial tool when it comes to fighting online fraud.
 Without device fingerprinting, it’s incredibly hard to track users and determine if they are unique or the same person.

 This problem mainly arises when many computers are connected to the same IP address such as a library, or mobile network.
 If 100 computers are using the same IP address to connect to the internet, how can you tell as a website owner, which computer out of the 100 different ones is connected?

 From the webmaster’s view, if they check their analytics, they’ll just see the same IP address again and again, when in fact, it could be different devices from the same network.
 This is how device fingerprinting and other fingerprinting methods give webmasters an important insight into who’s visiting their site.

 By giving each device a unique ID, a webmaster can see exactly how many unique devices are visiting their site, even if they are behind the same IP address.

 Here at PPC Protect, we use device fingerprinting to help us identify fraudsters repeatedly clicking ads.
 By being able to identify individual users regardless of their IP address, we can quickly tell when a fraudster is trying to avoid detection.
 Thanks to device fingerprinting, we identify these fraudsters and block them before they cost you a lot of money.

-To see how much money PPC Protect can save you, sign up for our free 30-day trial below.
-With no credit card required and installation taking a matter of minutes, what have you got to lose?
-Fight back against fraudsters and get the most out of your AdWords budget.
+To see how much money PPC Protect can save you, sign up for our free 14-day trial below.
+With installation only taking a matter of minutes, what have you got to lose?
+Fight back against fraudsters and get the most out of your Google Ads budget.